 Talk To Your Family

-Family members might be willing to gift you money for a downpayment, especially if this will help protect your retirement savings.
+Family members might be willing to gift you money for a down payment, especially if this will help protect your retirement savings.
 This has specific tax advantages.
-For instance, the IRS allows tax exclusions on gifts of up to $16,000 if used for a downpayment.
+For instance, the IRS allows tax exclusions on gifts of up to $16,000 if used for a down payment.

 Explore Low Down Payment Loans

 The federal government offers several loan programs to encourage homeownership.
 These include programs run by the Federal Housing Administration (FHA) and Veterans Affairs (VA).
 The FHA program offers loans with down payments as low as 3.5% and typically has less stringent credit requirements.
+If you’re a first-time home buyer, you can put as little as 3% down and may still be able to qualify for conventional financing.

-In addition to the VA, many lenders offer lower down payments and credit requirements to military and first responder families.
-It is also worth talking to smaller local lenders, including credit unions like Fibre Federal Credit Union, who are more willing to take their members’ specific financial situation into account when offering financing for a first home.
+It’s worth talking to smaller local lenders, including credit unions like Fibre Federal Credit Union, who are more willing to take their members’ specific financial situation into account when offering financing for a first home.

 GETTING TO KNOW YOUR MORTGAGE OPTIONS